yii2mod/collection/README.md

 #####```where()```

-Filter items by the given key value pair:
+The `where` method filters the collection by a given key / value pair:
 ```php
 $collection = new Collection([
     ['product' => 'Desk', 'price' => 200],